revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/04-Components.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-There are two ways of defining template in an angular component.
+There are two ways of defining a template in an angular component.
 1. Inline Template
 2. External Template

-Inline Template  - It is defined by placing the HTML code in back ticks _`_ and is linked to the component metadata using the `template` property of `@Component` decorator.
+Inline Template  - It is defined by placing the HTML code in backticks _`_ and is linked to the component metadata using the `template` property of `the @Component` decorator.
 ```ts
 @Component({
   selector: 'app-root',